Aidin-Sahneh/Foundations-of-RAG-Benchmarking/README.md

 ---
 ## Submission Deliverables

-The final submission package contains both parts of the quiz:
+The final package contains both parts of the quiz:

 * **Part 1: Literature Review** is available as a PDF document inside the **`report/`** directory.
 * **Part 2: Implementation Challenge** consists of the Python scripts, `requirements.txt`, and this `README.md` file.